 - Allergies and asthma: People with food or environmental allergies, asthma, eczema or a chronic respiratory disease are at a higher risk of developing EoE.

 - Family history of EoE: Research has shown that the condition is related to specific genes.
-If others in your family have EoE, you are at a higher risk.
+If others in your family have EoE, you may be at a higher risk.

-- Season: Levels of pollen and other allergens are higher in the spring, summer and fall, which means people are more likely to be diagnosed during those seasons.
+- Season: Levels of pollen and other allergens are higher in the spring, summer and fall, which means people may be more likely to be diagnosed during those seasons.

 - Who should be evaluated for eosinophilic esophagitis?